z-open-data/odp-stack-monitoring/readme.md

         metrics_path: '/actuator/prometheus'
   ```
 Where:
-- `ODP_ENDPOINT_IP` - ip address of an ODP Connect instance
+- `ODP_ENDPOINT_IP` - ip address of an OMEGAMON Data Connect instance
 - `PORT` - `server.port` value from `config.yaml`

 Once configurations are done you can start up Prometheus/Grafana stack.
 From the repository root directory run the following command:
 ```sh
 docker-compose up -d
 ```
 At that stage Prometheus should be accesible via `http://<Host IP Address>:9090`, for example http://localhost:9090.
-To make sure that data is being pulled from ODP Connect endpoint, navigate to `Status` -> `Targets` and check the state of the endpoint.
+To make sure that data is being pulled from OMEGAMON Data Connect endpoint, navigate to `Status` -> `Targets` and check the state of the endpoint.
 It must be `UP`.
 If it is not, check the `prometheus.yaml` file once again and make sure url and port values are correct.
 Then restart Prometheus:
 ```shell
 docker-compose restart prometheus
 ```